ksuthar937/task-manager-api/README.md

    ##### npm start

    This command will start the Express.js server, and it will listen for incoming requests on port 4000 by default.
-If you want to specify a different port, you can set the PORT environment variable before running the command: